 Lonnie Johnson didn’t have the cash to get his invention to market, so he licensed his patent to Larami Corp., which was later purchased by the toy company Hasbro.
-The details aren’t public, but Johnson did tell Forbes he received royalties on Super Soaker sales, and that sales topped $1 billion between 1992 and 1995.
+The details aren’t public, but Johnson did tell Forbes that he received royalties on Super Soaker sales and that sales topped $1 billion between 1992 and 1995.

-Ty Warner created Beanie Babies, a plush toy that took off in the 1990s.
+Ty Warner created Beanie Babies, a plush toy line that took off in the 1990s.
 Each Beanie Baby had its own name, poem and birthday.
 The simple toy sold for a very low price of just $5.

 British inventor James Dyson used his industrial design background to substantially improve home vacuum technology.
 Dyson opened its first plant in 1993, and the company has since expanded into a range of other technologies, including bladeless fans.